arye69/MATH261A-p1/README.md

-# MATH261A-project-template
+# MATH261A Project V1
-Example project repository for MATH 261A.
+Project repository for MATH 261A (version 1).

 ## Data

-**Example statement:** Data used in this project is obtained from [San Francisco Open Data](https://data.sfgov.org) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [SCORE Sports Data Repository](https://data.scorenetwork.org/golf/pga_drive_putt.html).
+According to SCORE, the data were originally sourced from the [PGA Tour statistics website](https://www.pgatour.com/stats).
+The license terms for this data were not explicitly provided by SCORE or the original PGA source.
+This data is used here for academic and educational purposes under the principles of fair use.

 ## External Resources